TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/WhichPackageAndFormat/Index.rst

 ~~~~~~~~~~~~~~~~~~~~

 The introduction package is a complete demo website.
 It contains the
-contents of the Source package, the Dummy package anda lot of default
+contents of the Source package, the Dummy package and a lot of default
 content for testing and learning.
 Please try this, if you are a
 newbee!